Skip to main content

 How Do I Use Trading Bots on TradingView?

-TradingView is widely known for its customizable charts and reliable alerts.
-But one of its lesser-celebrated tricks is how it can team up with trading bots, such as Gunbot, to automatically execute trades when your chosen market conditions roll around.
-Think of it this way: TradingView handles the brains (the strategy and the conditions that trigger signals), and your bot takes care of placing the trades.
-This approach can cut down on the constant screen-watching and guesswork that can wear out even the most dedicated traders.
+TradingView is known for customizable charts and reliable alerts.
+It can also work with trading bots like Gunbot to execute trades when your market conditions trigger.
+Think of it this way: TradingView handles the brains (strategy and signals), and your bot handles trade execution.
+This approach reduces constant screen-watching and guesswork.

-Below, we’ll dig deep into how to connect TradingView’s alerts to a trading bot, how to come up with better rules, how to troubleshoot some common hiccups, and how to keep everything flexible so you can refine your approach over time.
-We’ll cover practical steps and also talk about what it’s really like to rely on an automated setup—both the good and the not-so-good.
+Below, you’ll learn how to connect TradingView’s alerts to a trading bot, define better rules, troubleshoot common hiccups, and keep the setup flexible so you can refine it over time.
+You’ll get practical steps and an honest view of automation—both the benefits and the limits.

 What Are Trading Bots on TradingView?

-While TradingView itself won’t log into your account and place trades on an exchange, it can fire off alerts under conditions you define.
-These alerts can travel through a webhook (basically a special URL) to a trading bot like Gunbot.
-The bot then interprets the alerts and places trades on your behalf.
+TradingView itself won’t log into your account and place trades on an exchange, but it can fire alerts based on conditions you define.
+These alerts can travel through a webhook (a special URL) to a trading bot like Gunbot.
+The bot interprets the alerts and places trades on your behalf.

-In plain terms: You come up with a set of rules in TradingView—maybe “Buy if this indicator crosses above that line” or “Sell if the price drops below this moving average.”
-When these events happen, TradingView sends a signal, and your bot turns that signal into a real trade on your chosen exchange.
-It’s a way to turn your ideas into actual trades without sitting at your desk all day.
+In plain terms: you write rules in TradingView—maybe “Buy if this indicator crosses above that line” or “Sell if the price drops below this moving average.”
+When those events happen, TradingView sends a signal and your bot turns it into a trade on your chosen exchange.
+This turns your ideas into trades without sitting at your desk all day.

 Getting Started: Linking a Bot to TradingView Step-by-Step